3 Virchew-ous Statements

-Good for our Dogs.
-Good for our Earth.
-Good for our Hearts.
+Good for Our Dogs.
+Good for Our Earth.
+Good for Our Hearts.

 For all of us here at Virchew, these three statements are not just nice, virtuous thoughts.
+They are life!

-Good for our Dogs: When we choose plant-based, vegan foods for ourselves, the health and longevity benefits are enormous.
+Good for Our Dogs: When we choose plant-based, vegan foods for ourselves, the health and longevity benefits are enormous.
 The research is indisputable.
-We know, without a doubt, not only based on recent studies and anecdotal vegan dog stories world-wide, the same could be the case for our dogs.
+We know, without a doubt, not only based on recent studies and anecdotal vegan dog stories worldwide, the same could be the case for our dogs.

 “A significant and growing body of population studies and cases suggest that dogs may be successfully maintained on nutritionally sound vegetarian diets long-term, and indeed, may thrive. ...with benefits such as improved coat condition, allergy control, weight control, increased overall health and vitality, arthritis regression, diabetes regression, cataract resolution, and decreased incidences of cancer, infections, hypothyroidism and more.”